SammyMwanyasi/SammyMwanyasi/README.md

 <p>My intrest is in analysing and building scalable solutions that can serve the human kind.
 In my Analysis Career Path I have deliverd FinTec Projects while working with a Giant African bank and later on  with an International Vendor of Core Banking Systems.</p>

-As a Developer, I made <a href='www.VassBot.com'> VassBot </a> a SAAS Plartform that hosts Intelligent ChatBots that Can be Customized that Can accelerate Customer Engagement and growth in any Business and Industry.
+As a Developer, I made <a href='www.VassBot.com'> VassBot </a> a SAAS Plartform that hosts Intelligent ChatBots that Can be Customized to accelerate Customer Engagement and growth in any Business and Industry.
 I'm currently welcomming anyone willing to join VassBot in any capacity of Collaboration.

 How To Reach Me: <br>